Archibald Rose: Life

 Archie Rose, the son of Thomas Edward Rose, was born on 14 July 1879.
 He was educated at Bedford Modern School and King's College, London, before becoming a student interpreter at the British Legation in Peking in 1897.

 Rose was awarded the China War Medal and clasp for his role in the defence of western embassies during the Boxer Rebellion in 1900. and provided a lively eye-witness account of life in the Legations during the sieges, for example from Monday 25 June 1900:

 'These people are the most shockingly bad shots fortunately for us.
 If a quarter of their shots and shells came anywhere near our walls and buildings we should all have been in suitable resting-places long ago.
 They must be utter rotters.
 If they had any pluck there are several places where they could get into the compound and smash us easily.
 Every day we are fortifying, trenching, barricading, doing everything that is possible, whilst they stay at a safe distance and blaze away like fun'.

-In 1903 Rose was appointed British Consul at Chongqing, and subsequently became consul at Chefoo, Ningpo, Hangchow and Tengyue.
+In 1903 Rose was appointed British Consul at Chongqing, and subsequently became consul at Yantai, Ningbo, Hangzhou and Tengyue.
 He also travelled extensively in China, Mongolia and Central Asia and collaborated on an ethnological study of the tribes of the Chinese-Burmese border region.

 In 1911 Rose was appointed CIE and in the same year returned to England to attend an advanced course in Chinese at King's College, Cambridge.
 Here, he befriended John Maynard Keynes and the two were to maintain a long-running correspondence.
 He was also elected a Fellow of the Royal Geographical Society for his exploration work.